elifesciences/lens/README.md

     python -m SimpleHTTPServer

-Keep in mind, with eLife Lens you can display any NLM-compatible XML file or JSON documents that correspond to the Lens Article Format.
+Keep in mind, with eLife Lens you can display any NLM-compatible XML file or JSON document that corresponds to the Lens Article Format.
 You can enrich your HTML file with `<meta>` tags etc. to ensure Google crawlablility.
-There is no server infrastructure needed to run Lens.
-It's 100% browser-based.
+There is no server infrastructure needed to run Lens, as it's 100% browser-based.
 If you have questions please consult the [Lens Mailinglist](https://groups.google.com/forum/#!forum/elife-lens).

 ### Installing and contributing